Garland: More "depth" needed to protect against cyberattacks - News Break

 WASHINGTON — (AP) — Attorney General Merrick Garland said Tuesday that private industry needs better safeguards to avoid calamitous consequences in the event of cyberattacks like the ones that have targeted American infrastructure and corporations.

 “You have to have a secondary method if your first method is shut down.
-You have to have depth, and we need to work with them on that," Garland said, one week after a meeting between President Joe Biden and Russian President Vladimir Putin that included discussion of a spate of Russia-linked ransomware attacks in recent months.
+You have to have depth, and we need to work with them on that," Garland said, a week after a meeting between President Joe Biden and Russian President Vladimir Putin that included discussion of a spate of Russia-linked ransomware attacks in the last year.

-Such hacks, including a ransomware attack last month on Colonial Pipeline, are "extremely dangerous," Garland said.
-The Justice Department has responded with a task force focused on ransomware.

 In a wide-ranging question-and-answer session with reporters, his first since being confirmed in March as the country’s chief law enforcement officer, Garland also reiterated his concerns about the death penalty, defended the Justice Department’s position in a defamation case against former President Donald Trump and insisted that the government would work to protect both journalists’ personal safety and their ability to conceal their confidential sources.

-But he said it was clear the balance the department had sought for decades to strike between upholding journalists' First Amendment rights and guarding against the disclosure of classified information is “not sufficient for your protection."

-He said he believed journalists need sources to expose wrongdoing and bad decision-making inside the government and "I'm going to do everything I can to help protect you” from being forced to reveal those contacts.
+He said he believed journalists need sources to expose wrongdoing and bad decision-making and "I'm going to do everything I can to help protect you” from being forced to reveal those contacts.

 Garland also defended the Justice Department's decision to maintain its position, first argued last year, that Trump cannot be held personally liable for “crude and disrespectful” remarks he made about a woman who accused him of rape because he made the comments while he was president.

-Democrats had looked to that case as one place where Garland's Justice Department might make a dramatic shift in position.
-Instead, the department's stance has not changed.
-Garland said the case law that government lawyers had reviewed tilted in favor of the argument that defamatory statements made to the news media by a public official are protected by law.
+Democrats had looked to that case as one place where Garland's Justice Department might make a dramatic shift, but Garland said the case law that government lawyers had reviewed tilted in favor of the argument that defamatory statements made to the news media by a public official are protected by law.

 “The question for us, though, is really a question of law, unrelated to how we feel about” Trump's statements, Garland said.
-“We don't have one rule for Republicans and one rule for Democrats, one rule for a current president, one rule for the former president.”
+“We don't have one rule for Republicans and one rule for Democrats, one rule for a former president, one rule for the current president.”

-He was noncommittal on Democratic calls for an investigation into the potential politicization of decisions made in the Trump Justice Department, saying he did not want career officials to feel unnecessarily second-guessed by new appointees applying “political lenses to things.”
+He was noncommittal on Democratic calls for an investigation into the potential politicization of decisions made in the Trump Justice Department, saying he did not want career officials to feel unnecessarily second-guessed by political appointees.

-“But every new manager, every good manager, looks over what's happened in their agency, their company, whatever it is — and make judgments,” he said.

 Though activists widely expected Biden to take swift action against the death penalty as the first sitting president to oppose capital punishment, the White House has been mostly silent.